hemanthrayuduu/COVID-19/README.md

 ## COVID-19 Data visualization

-We used the following data source to perform our task:
+I have used the following data source to perform the task:

 Dataset Name: Our World in Data